Head Coach/Assistant Athletics Director

 The success has earned Brewer an array of honors, including three ABCA/Diamond NCAA Division III National Coach of the Year awards, NCAA Mideast Region Coach of the Year and the Don Schaly OAC Coach of the Year.

-Brewer, also an Assistant Athletics Director at Marietta, led the Pioneers to a 48-8 record en route to the 2012 championship.
+Brewer led the Pioneers to a 48-8 record en route to the 2012 championship.
 The national championship gives Marietta an NCAA-record six titles.
 Along the way, the Pioneers notched their 29th OAC championship and 22nd NCAA Regional crown.

 The 2011 Etta Express went 47-4 and ran through the post season with an incredible 12-1 record.